 Information on Navigators and Registering

-The 2013 Florida Legislature passed legislation regarding the registering and regulation of the “Navigator” position created by federal health care reform.
-The legislation:
+There is Florida law regarding the registering and regulation of the “Navigator” position created by federal health care reform.
+The law states:

-- Requires individuals acting as a "navigator" under the PPACA to be registered with the Florida Department of Financial Services (DFS).
-Under the PPACA, beginning on October 1, 2013, individuals and small businesses will be able to purchase private health insurance through the Federally-facilitated Marketplace (FFM).
+- Individuals acting as a "navigator" under the PPACA are required to be registered with the Florida Department of Financial Services (DFS).

 - To be registered as a navigator, an individual must: